Thomas-Schrder/Bachelor-Project/README.md

 Integration with Google Drive: It offers seamless integration with Google Drive for saving work and accessing datasets.

 ## File overview:
-Description: This Python script (presumably related to a machine learning project for a bachelor's degree) contains the necessary code to perform specific tasks in machine learning.
+This Python script contains the necessary code to perform specific tasks in machine learning and EDA.

 ## Contents